 Data for this analysis was sourced from a longitudinal cohort study that recruited 306 dyads of 36-month-old children and their mothers from the Seattle metropolitan area to assess the mechanisms through which socioeconomic status, cumulative family risk, and parenting behaviors impact the function of the hypothalamic-pituitary-adrenal (HPA) axis in children 20.
 The primary cohort was recruited into a second phase of data collection when the children were approximately 11 years of age.
-The extension cohort, comprising 227 mother-child dyads, provides exposure, mediator and outcome data for the analysis described here.
+The extension cohort, comprised 227 mother-child dyads.
 The main aim of the second phase of data collection was to examine the associations of childhood threat and deprivation experiences, characterized in detail using a multi-informant approach, with the neural architecture governing emotion regulation and cognitive control of the developing adolescents.

 Participants in the extension cohort completed a 3-session baseline assessment (together comprising timepoint T1) at the age of 10.9-13.0 at the time of the first session.
 All 227 completed the first session; of the 215 who completed the second session, 83.3% did so within 2 months of the first session and of the 183 who completed the third session, 79.23% did so within 3 months of the first session.
 At the first session, recruited children and their parents provided survey data on demographics, home environment, and the child’s psychological symptomatology.
 Over the 3 sessions, the children additionally underwent behavioral tasks and structural and functional MRI assessments to capture emotional, cognitive, and developmental characteristics at the brink of adolescence.
 Child and parent survey measures, behavioral tasks, and components of the MRI assessment conducted at each T1 session are summarized in Table A.1 in the Appendix.

 At T2, approximately 2 years after T1, a follow-up psychological assessment was conducted.
 Of the original 227, 14 participants did not provide follow-up data.
 Data from T1 and T2, along with select early childhood covariates measured on the primary cohort, will be utilized in this analysis to elucidate whether objectively measured candidate mediators of the effects of threat and deprivation on adolescent psychopathology are empirically discernable.

+Do we have a mediation analyses with exposure or baseline measured at the same time point, or do you use the age 3 data for this?

 Key constructs: